-The current position regarding mask wearing in line with our local Hospital Trusts is to withdraw the mandatory wearing of masks for everyone including staff unless individual circumstances dictate.
-Should this be the case the clinical team will discuss the plan with you & your co-operation will be required in order to prevent cross infection in the hospice.
-Although a facemask is no longer required to be worn these will still be available along with hand gel as you enter the hospice & in the patient's room should you require or choose to wear one, equally we won't be offended if a patient prefers us to wear one when delivering care and there may be individual circumstances where we may require or choose to wear one too.
+The current position regarding mask wearing is that mandatory mask wearing is not required for everyone, including staff unless individual circumstances dictate or is a personal choice.
+Should this be the case the clinical team will discuss the plan with you and your co-operation will be required in order to prevent cross infection in the hospice.
+Although a facemask is no longer required to be worn these will still be available along with hand gel as you enter the hospice ward and in patient areas and there may be individual circumstances where we may require or choose to wear a facemask.

-If your loved one or you, are displaying symptoms or have been diagnosed with COVID-19, please contact the in-patient unit 01207 523293.
+If your loved one or you, are displaying symptoms or have been diagnosed with COVID-19, please contact the in-patient unit 01207 523 293 to discuss and agree a plan.

-We ask that you continue to be mindful of your social activity outside of the hospice while you are a visitor to optimally support provision of a safe environment for your loved one, yourself & the staff.
-Please consider discussing visiting with family & friends to manage visiting to only those who are particularly important to the patient.
+Please consider discussing visiting with family and friends to manage visiting to only those who are particularly important to the patient.